|North Bay Battalion|

 Norcross and his girlfriend, Sylvia, reside in Calgary.

 The 2012-13 season is Will McMillian’s eighth season with the Calgary Hitmen.
 McMillian is a Certified Athletic Therapist with a degree in Physical Education from the University of Calgary.
 Prior to joining the Hitmen, he spent two years working with the Moose Jaw Warriors, one season with the Calgary Junior A Royals and nine years as the head athletic therapist at S.A.I.T.

 McMillian and his wife, Loreen, have a son named Sean.

-The 2011/12 season is Bernie's tenth season as the team's education advisor.
+The 2013/14 season is Bernie's 12th season as the team's education advisor.
 He holds a wealth of leadership experience having served as a high school principal for 17 years before retiring in 2003.

-2012/13 is Brad's eigth season with the Hitmen and 16th calling play-by-play in the Western Hockey League.
+2013/14 is Brad's ninth season with the Hitmen and 17th calling play-by-play in the Western Hockey League.
 The product of Porcupine Plain, Saskatchewan spent eight seasons as the radio voice of the Lethbridge Hurricanes before joining the Hitmen prior to the 2005-06 season.